-Homemade Fresh Chorizo Sausage is so delicious and simple to make, you'll never buy the pre-made version again!
-Use in recipes for quick and easy meals.
-For added convenience, make up a big batch, separate into smaller portions, and store in the freezer for up to 4 months.
+This Homemade Chorizo Sausage recipe is so delicious and simple to make, you'll never buy the pre-made store version again!
+Use in recipes for quick and easy meals or freeze for up to 4 months.

 What is fresh chorizo sausage?

 Fresh chorizo is a raw Mexican style pork sausage that can be used in a variety of quick and easy recipes.
 It's an uncured sausage made with chiles, garlic, and paprika.